Izumi0XD/CYBER_SECURITY_NOTES/DAY_01/README.md

 ###  ***◙ Types of Threats*** :

- .</br>  • ***Malware*** : Malware is any software intentionally designed to cause disruption to a computer, server, client, or computer network, leak private information, gain unauthorized access to information or systems, deprive access to information, or which unknowingly interferes with the user's computer security and privacy.</br>
+ • ***Malware*** : Malware is any software intentionally designed to cause disruption to a computer, server, client, or computer network, leak private information, gain unauthorized access to information or systems, deprive access to information, or which unknowingly interferes with the user's computer security and privacy. </br>

    • ***Phishing*** : Phishing is a form of social engineering and a scam where attackers deceive people into revealing sensitive information or installing malware such as viruses, worms, adware, or ransomware. </br>